 Our goal is to arm you with a greater understanding of your coverage; but to truly protect organization from EPLI claims you need to go beyond just understanding and purchasing coverage.
 You must implement written policies and procedures that address the issues of harassment and discrimination, and make sure that all employees receive initial training and adequate ongoing training as to their actions and responsibilities under your employment.

-Be sure to join staffing industry specialist Evan Rosen, a principal at the law firm Jackson Lewis, on Tuesday, September 17 as he addresses how to prevent and mitigate these claims.
-Register here!
+Be sure to listen to staffing industry specialist Evan Rosen, a principal at the law firm Jackson Lewis, for a very informative webinar replay as he addressed how to prevent and mitigate these claims.
+Listen here!

-- What Staffing Firms Must Know When It Comes to Mitigating EEOC Claims (Webinar)
+- What Staffing Firms Must Know When It Comes to Mitigating EEOC Claims (Webinar Replay)

 - Worst Case Scenario Savior: EPLI